Skip to main content

 IdentifiersThe list of identifiers of the business partner.List of Business Partner Identifier

-RolesOne or more of the roles, the business partner assumes with respect to the Sharing Member: Supplier, Customer.List of Enum
+RolesOne or more of the roles, the business partner assumes with respect to the Sharing Member / Managed Legal Entity.List of Enum

-Is Own Company DataIndicates whether the Sharing Member claims (in the initial upload) the business partner to belong to the Company Data of the Sharing Member.4Boolean
+Is Own Company DataIndicates whether the Sharing Member claims (in the initial upload) the business partner to belong to its Company Data.4Boolean

 Created AtThe date and time when the business partner data record has been created.Date / Time